-I use psilocybin for pain management.
+I personally use psilocybin for pain management.
 It isn’t a very common practice (yet), but I expect it to become much more common as psilocybin becomes more common and accepted.
 The most common application for psilocybin is for mental health, so there are very few resources available on how to implement a psilocybin dosing schedule for managing pain.
 This is a list of useful points I wish I had before starting.

 #1.
 Microdosing May Not Be a Great Idea